MobileFirst-Platform-Developer-Center/ResourceRequestIonic/README.md

 IBM MobileFirst Platform Foundation
 ===
-## MFP Starter Ionic
+## ResourceRequestIonic
-A sample Ionic application with MobileFirst Capability which does basic OAuth with MobileFirst Server.
+A sample ionic application demonstrating the use to the WLResourceRequest API in TypeScript.

 ### Usage

+1. Use either Maven, MobileFirst CLI or your IDE of choice to build and deploy the `JavaAdapter` adapter.

+  The `JavaAdapter` adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80.

-1. From a command-line window, navigate to the project's root folder and run the commands:
+2. From the command-line, navigate to the project's root folder.
- - `ionic cordova platform add` - to add a platform.
+3. Add a platform by running the `ionic cordova platform add` command.
- - `mfpdev app register` - to register the application.
- - `ionic cordova run` - to run the application.

-3. Run the application in an Android Rmulator, iOS Simulator, Browser or physical device.
-Press the **Ping MobileFirst Server** button to ping MobileFirst Server.
+4. Register the application by running `mfpdev app register`.
+5. Run the Ionic application by running the `ionic cordova run` command.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0